MimeThaClown/Heist-of-Cinders/NPCS/Gilgamish Cinders.md

 # Description
-The owner of Fortune's bold.
-A modest little forge nestled in the Escanor district.
-A muscular man who seems to love his job.
-He often travels for his job and seems to be q
+A kind man who lets his work speak for him.
+He owns a shop called Fortune's bold

 # Notable Facts
 -  He was giving Nevalon some blueprints to help build a city in a cave.